 Cover with prosciutto and sprinkle with the freshly grated parmigiano.

 Now roll the beef up tightly and bind with butcher’s twine.
+Season the outside with salt and freshly ground black pepper, and rub it with the other half of the rosemary mixture.
 (When cooking in the oven, this would be the point to wrap the meat and store it in the refrigerator.
 Take it out of the refrigerator half an hour before you are ready to brown the meat to let it come up to room temperature.)

 Heat butter and olive oil in a frying pan over high heat.
 Add the beef as soon as the butter foam retreats.
 Brown the beef on all sides and take it out of the pan.
 Take the pan off the heat.